The East African Rift System: a belt of natural wonders

 Great Lakes

 The western branch is no less majestic in terms of landscapes.
 We are in the area of Africa's Great Lakes; the Albert, Edward, Kivu, Tanganyika, Rukwa and Malawi Lakes lie in a great S from north to south.
-These lakes are deep rift depressions, filled with water from rain and rivers.
+These lakes are deep rift depressions filled up with water from rain and rivers.
 The Tanganyika and Malawi lakes are 1400 and 600 metres deep respectively, and they have existed for 12 and 8 million years, ranking them amongst the oldest lakes in the world.

 The lakes are framed by mountains and volcanoes, for example the 5,000-metre-high Rwenzori Mountains in Uganda.
 These rugged, snow-capped peaks are probably what 19th century explorers referred to as the Mountains of the Moon, where the source of the Nile was believed to be located.
 In Congo, the lava lake of the notorious Nyirangongo volcano near Goma shrouds the often-overcast night sky in an ominous reddish glow.